 There is something about cancer that seems to attract public attention.
 Many of my patients have talked about the amazing chutzpah that some people demonstrate toward their wigs or scarves or very short growing-in hair.
 Who gave them permission to touch our heads?
 Or even to make comments?
 Another life experience that often includes such public intrusion is pregnancy when strangers pat our bellies and remark on our changing bodies and lives.
 I, and most others, didn't like it then, and I didn't like it again during cancer.

-At the BIDMC Cancer Center, there isn’t a bell to ring or confetti to be thrown.
-What we have, instead, is respect and empathy and endless hope.
-I much prefer those sentiments to an invitation to beat the gong.
+There isn't a bell to ring or confetti to be thrown at BIDMC's Cancer Center.
+What we have, instead, is respect, empathy and endless hope.
+These sentiments seem much more valuable than an invitation to beat the gong.